angular/angular/aio/content/guide/signal-inputs.md

 <p>Last name: {{lastName()}}</p>
 ```

-This access to the the value is captured in reactive contexts and can notify active consumers, like Angular itself, whenever the input value changes.
+This access to the value is captured in reactive contexts and can notify active consumers, like Angular itself, whenever the input value changes.

-An input signal in practice is a trivial extension of signals that you know from the [the signals guide](/guide/signals).
+An input signal in practice is a trivial extension of signals that you know from [the signals guide](/guide/signals).

 ```typescript
 export class InputSignal<T> extends Signal<T> { ... }`.